Karadima case: Investigations

-The Reverend Hans Kast testified that he had witnessed sexual abuse as did the Reverend Andrés Ferrada "but no one ever did anything about it".
-The Reverend Francisco Walker, president of the Ecclesiastical Tribunal, resigned from the court after admitting he had leaked the claimants' personal information to Bishop Arteaga and Father Morales.
+Reverend Hans Kast testified that he had witnessed sexual abuse, as did the Reverend Andrés Ferrada "but no one ever did anything about it".
+Reverend Francisco Walker, president of the Ecclesiastical Tribunal, resigned from the court after admitting he had leaked the claimants' personal information to Bishop Arteaga and Father Morales.

-After seven months of conducting the probe, the court dismissed the lawsuit, ruling that there was not enough evidence to charge Karadima.
-One of the claimants said: "We would have liked to appeal, but with defence attorneys like this, who have the Appeals and Supreme Court eating out of their hands, and a number of powerful people who continue to protect Karadima, we knew it would be an uphill battle that we were likely to lose".
+After seven months of investigation, the court dismissed the lawsuit, ruling that there was not enough evidence to charge Karadima.
+One claimant said: "We would have liked to appeal, but with defence attorneys like this, who have the Appeals and Supreme Court eating out of their hands, and a number of powerful people who continue to protect Karadima, we knew it would be an uphill battle that we were likely to lose".

 In response to the public accusations, Chilean church officials conducted their own investigation and in June 2010 submitted a 700-page report to the Congregation for the Doctrine of the Faith (CDF).
 While that report was under consideration, Pope Benedict XVI accepted the resignation of Errázuriz and named Ricardo Ezzati Andrello to succeed him as Archbishop of Santiago de Chile.
 On 16 January 2011 the CDF found Karadima guilty of abusing minors and sentenced him to a life of "prayer and penance", which the Vatican described as "a lifelong prohibition from the public exercise of any ministerial act, particularly confession and the spiritual guidance of any category of persons".
 His forced retirement included relocation to a place where he will not have contact with previous parishioners or anyone he mentored.
 On 18 February, Archbishop Ezzati made the decision public.
 Karadima continued to maintain his innocence.
 Ezzati announced on 22 June that the CDF had rejected Karadima's appeal and confirmed its original judgment.
 Ezzati said "there is no place in the priesthood for those who abuse minors and this confirms the vision of the Church in this case.
 Karadima acknowledged the judgment with his signature but said Ezzati's "inner convictions are personal".
 At the time Karadima was living in Providencia in a religious convent.

 One of Chile's highest-ranking prelates, long-retired Cardinal Jorge Medina, expressed doubts that Karadima could be properly convicted of "sexual abuse" because "A 17-year-old youngster knows what he is doing."
 He defended the canonical sanctions imposed on Karadima, given his age and merits.
 One of Karadima's accusers called the cardinal's remark about 17-year-olds "an unwarranted attack".
 Another said he regarded Medina's statements as "extremely suspicious, as if he wanted to diminish the outline of these grave actions, reducing the issue to homosexuality in a very silly manner, as if, furthermore, homosexuality and abuse were synonymous".
 The statements, he said, "were an attempt to free from responsibility someone who took advantage of his position of power over more vulnerable persons".